 First and foremost, the FMCSA requires regular inspection and maintenance of each individual truck in the fleet in each and every trucking company.
 “How often should truckers inspect and maintain their vehicles?” you may wonder.
 The FMCSA requires each truck driver to inspect his or her commercial truck before embarking on a trip.

-Both a truck driver and his or her trucking company is required to keep records of inspections and maintenance of each truck for 12 months at the location where maintenance was conducted.
+Both a truck driver and his or her trucking company are required to keep records of inspections and maintenance of each truck for 12 months at the location where maintenance was conducted.
 If the trucking company sold, transferred, retired, or lost the truck, the truck maintenance records must be kept for six months from the date the truck left the company’s control or possession.

 Proving that a truck was improperly maintained can significantly increase the value of your personal injury claim against the truck driver and/or his or her trucking company after a truck crash.
 More often than not, only a Los Angeles truck accident lawyer can determine whether or not poor truck maintenance caused or contributed to the crash.

 If a truck driver and/or trucking company violated any of the truck maintenance regulations required by the FMCSA, and your lawyer can establish a link between the improper maintenance of the truck and the accident, the value of your claim will skyrocket.
-Let our truck accident attorney from the Law Offices of Howard Craig Kornberg investigate your particular case.
+Let our truck accident attorney from the Law Offices of Howard Kornberg investigate your particular case.
 Contact our offices at 310-997-0904 today.